-If your disability is not permanent, you may be re-examined by DCPS's physician each year until you reach the age and service at which you would have qualified for a voluntary retirement benefit.
+If you are approved for disability retirement benefits and your disability is not permanent, you may be re-examined by DCPS's physician each year until you reach the age and service at which you would have qualified for a voluntary retirement benefit.
 Also, DCPS ESD may request that you have a medical examination as often as it finds necessary to confirm your continuing disability.
 If you fail to appear for an examination as required, your disability retirement benefit will be suspended until your disability is confirmed or until you become eligible for a deferred retirement benefit.